 How Much Prep Work is Involved?

-Production scanners are designed to auto feed letter and legal sized documents.
-They are high speed and scan up to 10,000 pages an hour- but that requires several steps to ensure that the process is seamless, and that you capture a high-quality image of the document.
+Production scanners are designed to auto-feed letters and legal-sized documents.
+They are high-speed and scan up to 10,000 pages an hour.
+However, that requires several steps to ensure that the process is seamless and that you capture a high-quality image of the document.
 Document scanning companies do offer prep work, which includes:

 - The process of removing all staples and bindings